How Warren Buffett Views Global Supply Chains With Investments

 Supply Chain Mastery

 Apple’s operational leverage is a masterclass.
-They historically manage a negative cash conversion cycle—meaning they collect cash from consumers before they have to pay their component suppliers.
-This working capital dynamic funds their massive share repurchases.
+They manage a strict negative cash conversion cycle where Days Payable Outstanding (DPO) significantly exceeds the sum of Days Inventory Outstanding (DIO) and Days Sales Outstanding (DSO).
+This allows Apple to use interest-free supplier credit to fund operational capital requirements and fuel massive share repurchases.
 Buffett saw past the “technology” label and recognized an unparalleled consumer franchise protected by insurmountable operational scale.

 Risk Management